 Three instructors took turns leading the class through routines taken from Pilates, tai chi and yoga.
 One, with the build of a lean rugby player, feigned fatigue during some of the harder Pilates moves.
 This empathy from the instructors and the seamless flow to catchy music is trademark Les Mills.

-When it finished, a couple from mainland China rushed over to Phillip Mills, Les’ son, to ask for a selfie.
+When it finished, a couple from the Chinese mainland rushed over to Phillip Mills, Les’ son, to ask for a selfie.
 He is the brand made flesh: for fitness class connoisseurs, meeting Phillip Mills is a bit like a fashion groupie encountering Giorgio Armani or Donna Karan.
 Phillip – who in 1997 founded Les Mills International, which oversees the licensing of the company’s patented classes to 17,500 gyms globally and the training of 130,000 instructors worldwide – had left his jacket at the side of the room as he joined the BodyBalance class.
 His wife, Jackie, who had conceived the new routine and led it with the grace of a ballet dancer, was asked for selfies as well.
 Meanwhile on stage, an international band of instructors – Slovenian, Japanese, Malaysian and others – were starting BodyCombat.
 Another multicultural medley, this featured routines drawn from Thai kick boxing, judo and boxing against an imaginary opponent.

 Les Mills is an international brand, but also the Harvard Business School of gyms.
 It’s where new theories and ideas are tried, tested and sent out into the world.
 And it all started here, in Auckland.
 Les, an Olympic athlete for New Zealand, returned from studying in California in the 1960s convinced that the fitness industry was poised to take off.
 He opened his first gym in 1968 – but the first classes wouldn’t be introduced for another 12 years.
 Phillip recalls that one of his early assignments as a young man working in the gym was to ‘give people magazines to read on the bikes.
 It was a terribly boring place.’